roboticminstrel/data-science-notebooks/kaggle/dog-cat-classifier/README.md

 # Cats vs Dogs classifier from finetuning VGG using AWS
 This is my personal project for week1 of the fast.ai online course.
 The helper files (utils.py, vgg16.py) are from the course, and were not written by me.
+I used Keras, with a pretrained convolutional neural net.

 This is my first project using AWS.
 I'm using a p2.xlarge EC2 instance for final training (GPU accelerated) and a t.large EC2 instance for initial coding and testing.
 I figured out how to have a single EBS storage volume shared between the two instances, so I could easily do the work without incurring any more costs than necessary.
 I set up some aliases in bash to help keep my workflow simple.
 I've included the bash code in the notebook as well.